Additional Foster Homes are Needed

 Have cat experience?

 Cause for Paws is an all-volunteer, foster home-based cat rescue and cat adoption organization, established in 1998.
 All Cause for Paws cats are housed in volunteer foster homes until they are adopted.

 We are always looking for loving homes like yours to continue helping these cats until they can find a permanent home.

 What is the role of a foster parent?

-Foster responsibilities include socializing the foster cat, keeping the foster cat indoors only, bringing the foster cat to their scheduled vet appointments at our partner vet clinics, bringing the foster cat to adoption days (usually the Petco stores in St. Paul and Roseville) or the cat adoption kennels at the Petco stores in Roseville or Blaine, and providing photos and realistic personality profiles for the Cause for Paws website and Facebook.
+Foster responsibilities include socializing the foster cat, keeping the foster cat indoors only, bringing the foster cat to their scheduled vet appointments at our partner vet clinics, bringing the foster cat to adoption days (usually the Petco stores in Blaine and Roseville) or the cat adoption kennels at the Petco stores in Roseville, and providing photos and realistic personality profiles for the Cause for Paws website and Facebook.
 Submit short updates and pictures on how the animal is doing and if there are changes in temperament or behavior.

 Can I become a foster volunteer if I have pets of my own?

 Yes, we welcome pet owners as foster volunteers.
 Please keep in mind that cats and kittens should be kept separate from your pets until they are ready to be safely introduced.
 There is always a health risk when exposing your pets to other animals, in any setting.
 However, the risk is minimal if your pets are vaccinated and in good health.

 How long do cats need to stay in foster care?

 All foster cats receive veterinary examinations at one of our partner clinics.
 This includes Felv/FIV testing, spay or neuter surgery, vaccinations, flea prevention, deworming, and microchipping.
 Most cats need just the basics but some of our cats are in need of more extensive medical care (e.g., amputation, dentals)